weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 **Enable others to test with your feature**
 <br/>Success Scenario
 1. Update shared development configuration with your feature flag
-1. Have others download main build
+1. Have others download the build from the main branch with your changes
 1. Set development configuration key in the environment
 1. Interact with your new feature

 Alternate scenario
-1. Have other engineer add your feature flag to their configuration
+1. Have other engineers add your feature flag to their configuration

 **Enable subset of customers to try new feature**
 <br/>Success Scenario
 1. Update customer configuration with your feature flag
 1. Define targeting rules for customers
-1. Have customers download main build
+1. Have customers download the latest build containing your changes
 1. Customers uses existing configuration key in the environment
 1. Customer interacts with your new feature

-**A/B testing with end users**
+**A/B testing with end-users**
 <br/>Success Scenario
 1. Create alternate implementations following the first use case
 1. Either create multiple configurations or targeting rules within a feature flag configuration
-1. Have customers download main build
+1. Have customers download the latest build containing your changes
-1. Give customer new configuration key or have them use existing configuration with targeting rules
+1. Give customers a new configuration key or have them use existing configuration with targeting rules
 1. Customer interacts with version A or B

 ### Goals
 Provide feature flags to hid functionality in CLIs, Web UIs, Kubernetes components (controllers, services).
 Separate deploy from release.
 Enable trunk-based development where possible to deliver more frequently.

 ### General info
 Some of the solutions evaluate the flags on the server and some on the client.
-Benefit of the server is we can track usage of the flags and this will enable us to determine obsolete flags, and track user data for a/b testing.
-However, problems with checking them on the serve is data leaves the users environment and server-side checking can make it more difficult to support air-gapped environments.
+The benefit of the server is we can track usage of the flags, and this will enable us to determine obsolete flags and track user data for a/b testing.
+However, problems with checking flags on the server are that data leaves the users' environment, and server-side checking can make it more difficult to support air-gapped environments.

 ### Requirements
 * Golang client lib
 * javascript/typescript lib
-* Work in air gapped environments
+* Work in air-gapped environments
 * Boolean flags
 * Scalar data types
-* Ability for end user to disable checks
+* Ability for end-user to disable checks
 * Target features to users
 * Progressive rollout

 #### Nice to have
-* server-less option - i.e., passing commandline or environment settings
+* server-less option - i.e., passing command line or environment settings
 * Replace checkpoint system with more detailed telemetry metrics
-* Ability to target features to certain users and goups of users
+* Ability to target features to certain users and groups of users
 * Scheduled rollout of new features. e.g., on Friday at 0800, enable feature X
 * Service offering